Deanwillis-atp/Deanwillis.github.io/README.md

                         <span class="tech-tag">Mathematical Research</span>
                     </div>
                 </div>

+                <a href="https://github.com/Deanwillis-atp/semiprime_factorizer" target="_blank" class="github-link">View on GitHub →</a>
             </div>

             <div class="project-card">
                 <h3>Amazon Review Sentiment Analyzer</h3>
-                <p>A program that uses sentiment analysis to identify whether Amazon reviews are positive or negative.
-Using the Amazon Review Polarity Dataset (3.6 million reviews spanning 18 years), this project applies machine learning and natural language processing techniques.</p>

-                <p>The model uses a Support Vector Machine (SVM) with linear kernel to separate data classes and TF-IDF vectorization for text extraction.
-The system predicts sentiment polarity with high accuracy on test data, applying NLP techniques to classify text for real-world applications.</p>
+                <p>I developed a program that uses sentiment analysis to identify whether Amazon reviews are positive or negative.
+My program uses the Amazon Review Polarity Dataset (3.6 million reviews spanning 18 years), as well as machine learning and natural language processing.
+My model uses a Support Vector Machine (SVM) to separate two classes of data with a straight line (linear kernel) and TF-IDF vectorization to extract text.
+The system predicts sentiment polarity from the text with accuracy as was demonstrated on test data.
+My project applies NLP techniques to classify text for real-world application.</p>

                 <div class="technologies">
                     <h4>Technologies:</h4>